A young man's strange erotic journey around the globe

 Suck it donkey!

-Then this dude, who I think had been the driver’s son, was deathly afraid of the donkey.
-Here’s a pic of his proud pop taking a photo of his son overcoming his fears.
+The driver’s son had been deathly afraid of the donkey.
+Perhaps he’d been violated by one as a child?
+Not sure, but here’s a pic of this proud pop taking a photo of his son overcoming his fears.

 Rocky terrain just outside Baku during our arrival at dusk

 Once in Baku, here I am following the dude from the mashrutka who offered to help me find my hostel